15 Aug 2017, by MyleneJankowski

 Official announcement: "After studying in London and the Netherlands, she feels just as much at ease in the New York art scene, where her spectacular music theatre scores highly.
 Even more remarkable is her ability to connect the work of established composers such as Louis Andriessen with the makers and audiences of her own generation.
 The jury describes her as a highly motivated director driven by real passion, who has an appetite for adventure and always keeps an open mind, knows what she wants but is still capable of evoking deep emotion.
 And therefore this Operadagen award 2017 goes to Jorinde Keesmaat!"

 On October 12 at 8 pm, the production "Hester" will be staged at the Center For Contemporary Opera.
+Due to popular demand, an encore performance of Hester by Richard Alan White has been scheduled.
+This will take place at the National Opera Center on October 15 beginning at 8 pm.

 The development series for new work by the Center for Contemporary Opera is organizing a semi staged presentation of "Hester" by composer Richard Alan White.